-Mimi has since traded in her sewing machine for a soldering iron, and these days she’s fashioning jewelry over jackets and accessories over apparel.
+Mimi has since traded in her sewing machine for a saw and torch, and these days she’s fashioning jewelry over jackets and accessories over apparel.

 Mimi has a keen eye for turning up treasures; she can find copper in clutter, silver in salvage, and bits of brass in bygone boxes.
 Not only do these vintage plates, platters and serving trays speak to a different era, they also boast beautiful,

 intricate patterns which Mimi transforms into stunning pieces of wearable art.

 Earrings, bracelets, necklaces, accessories, key rings, and ornaments—the list is never ending.
 You can be sure, however, that each new creation evolves with careful attention and respect paid to the interesting history of the original piece.
 Mimi’s process of “old treasure to new trinket” is recycling at its finest.